ning-wang1/DPFedMeta/README.md

 ## Run the experiment
 1. go to the folder experiment_scripts: cd experiment_scripts
-2. Training with DPAGR algorithm that protect user level privacy
+2. Training with DPAGR algorithm which protects user level privacy

 for Omniglot dataset:
 -       bash omniglot_DPAGR.sh